Morwenn/poplar-heap/README.md

 ```

 In `make_heap` we could iterate over elements 15 by 15 because we had an optimization to handle 15 values at once.
 This
-is not the case for this algorithm, so we fall back to using a single element for `poplar_size`.
+is not the case for this algorithm, so we fall back to using a single element at a time for `poplar_size`.

 # Conclusion